marvin-hansen/rules_rust/examples/bzlmod/musl_cross_compiling/README.md

 With the macro, building a multi-arch container is a three step process, build, tag, and push.
-As stated before, the macro only makes sense when you have either a larger number of very similar container builds or you have to enforce a number of (security) polices across the entire project.
+As stated before, the macro only makes sense when you have either a larger number of very similar container to build or you have to enforce a number of (security) polices across the entire project.

-On the other hand, if you have to build very different or complex multi-layer containers, than the previous approach of defining each stage manually gives much more fine grained control at each stage of the container build process and is therefore the preferred process.
+On the other hand, if you have to build very different or complex multi-layer containers, than the previous approach of defining each stage and container layer manually gives much more fine grained control and is therefore the preferred process.

 Lastly, the custom macros for image tagging or building multi-arch containers
 only serve as examples.
 In general, it is recommended to write custom macros only